MCU-Wide Timing Side Channels and Their Detection: Timing side channels in SoCs

 \subsection{Threat model}

-We assume a system featuring a single-threaded single-core processor and a multitude of peripheral IPs and communication structures, as is commonplace in MCUs.
+We assume a system featuring a single-threaded single-core processor (simply called \emph{CPU} in this paper), and several peripheral IPs and on-chip communication structures, as is commonplace in MCUs.
 The system supports multitasking by time multiplexing, i.e., individual tasks do not execute simultaneously but are separated by a context switch.
-We further assume an attacker and a victim task executing on the processor, with the attacker trying to obtain confidential information about the victim execution.
-Since the focus of this work are MCU-style SoCs without caches or special-purpose microarchitectural buffers, like a branch history table, we assume that the confidential information does not leave footprints in the processor core.
+The security threat considered in this work consists of an \emph{attacker task} and a \emph{victim task} executing on the CPU, with the attacker trying to obtain confidential information about the victim execution.
+Our threat model addresses SoC-wide microarchitectural side channels.
+Therefore, we can assume that the attacker has no direct access to the memory regions allocated to the victim task and that the victim does not store confidential data in attacker-accessible memory regions or IP registers.
+Since the focus of this work is on MCU-style SoCs without caches or special-purpose microarchitectural buffers, such as a branch history table, we can further assume in our threat model that the confidential information does not leave footprints in the CPU.